meteor/react-packages/packages/react-meteor-data/README.md

 ### `useSubscribe(subName, ...args)` A convenient wrapper for subscriptions

 `useSubscribe` is a convenient short hand for setting up a subscription.
 It is particularly useful when working with `useFind`, which should NOT be used for setting up subscriptions.
-At its core, it is a very simple wrapper around `useTracker` (with no deps) to create the subscription in a safe way, and allows you to avoid some of the cerimony around defining a factory and defining deps.
+At its core, it is a very simple wrapper around `useTracker` (with no deps) to create the subscription in a safe way, and allows you to avoid some of the ceremony around defining a factory and defining deps.
 Just pass the name of your subscription, and your arguments.

 `useSubscribe` returns an `isLoading` function.
 You can call `isLoading()` to react to changes in the subscription's loading state.
 The `isLoading` function will both return the loading state of the subscription, and set up a reactivity for the loading state change.
 If you don't call this function, no re-render will occur when the loading state changes.